-And here is an inimitable description of lonely musings, "and if at times the mind like a child gets silly, and will weep, the grand man Reason steps in and smilingly 'Well, sweetheart what ails thee?
-What-unknown you suffer?
+And here is an inimitable description of his lone musings, "and if at times the mind like a child ge silly, and will weep, the grand man Reason steps and smilingly 'We!l, sweetheart what ails thee what-unknown you suffer?
 How silly-did you want to be the king of India yourself?
-If you did, well then you deserve to be baffled and defeated in such a selfish and demoralizing ambition.
-But God and I know; you did not want any reward personally.
+If you did, wel then, you deserve to be baffled and defeated in such a selfish and demoralising ambition.
+But God and I Iknow; you did not want any reward personally.
 No, neither fame, nor name, nor money.
-Nay, not even happiness.
-The only thing you wanted was to be privileged to suffer most-at least that is what you used to say in my presence!
-To sacrifice most for others, or humanity-Then lo!
-Where is the disappointment? .....Not a minute, not an action of yours-but it is dedicated to the purification of your race through suffering and repenting of its past."
-The mist of a foreign language clings to his expression, but you cannot miss the crystal spirit, the soul-stirring sincerity of his feelings.
-Savarkar is nothing if is not sincere.
+Nay, not even happiness, The only thing you wanted was to be privileged to suffer most-at least that is what you used to say in my presence!
+To sacrifice most for others, or humanity-Then lo! where is the disappointment?Not a minute, not an action of yours-but it is dedicated to the purification of your race through suffering and repenting of its past," The mist of a foreign language clings to his expression, but you cannot miss the crystal spirit, the soul-stirring sincerity of his feelings.
+Savarkar is nothing if he is not sincere,